Mornings were cool. Dry. And oddly quiet.

 Where to go: For a typical two-week safari, consider limiting your visit to one or two countries so you can truly experience where you are.
 In East Africa, Kenya and Tanzania offer huge numbers of animals, rich culture, and that wild, “National Geographic” experience.
 Rwanda and Uganda offer great primates (gorillas, chimps and more).
 In southern Africa, South Africa and Botswana offer great “up-close-and-personal” experiences with wildlife, while Namibia boasts great deserts and wildlife.
 Zambia is famous for walking safaris and tours in “Africa as it used to be…”

-What to bring: In general, pack light with a limited number of quick drying, earth-tone clothes.
+What to bring: In general, pack light with a limited number of quick-drying, earth-tone clothes.
 In many areas, temperatures might be cooler than you expect.
-My standard bag includes two pair of shorts, two pair of pants, six shirts, a fleece, and a rain jacket.
+My standard bag includes two pairs of shorts, two pairs of pants, six shirts, a fleece, and a rain jacket.
 Other must-bring items include a sun hat, camera, and small flashlight.
 Most companies offer suggested packing lists.

 Health: The Centers for Disease Control and Prevention offers suggested inoculations and health recommendations for all countries.
 Visit www.cdc.gov for more information before consulting with a travel clinic in your area.
 Otherwise, take all your own prescription medications with you, along with your bug spray and anti-malaria medications.
 Drink only bottled water.

 Safety: Africans are generally friendly and hospitable people and visitors are made to feel very welcome.
 Like most places in the world, there are good and bad places, and some general rules to follow.
 In the wild, remember that you are a visitor in the “home” of the animals.
 Respect them.
 In cities and towns, stay with your guide or keep to public areas.
 Check the U.S. State Department’s website, www.state.gov to keep abreast of changing political climates and travel warnings.